pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

  AUTO_INCREMENT = 1000;
 ```

-Currently, TiDB only supports one schema change per SQL statement and multi-schema changes in rare cases.
+Currently, TiDB only supports one schema change per SQL statement and limited multi-schema changes for some rare cases.

 When users try to migrate data from MySQL-like databases, they have to spend extra effort to rewrite a multi-schema change DDL to several single-schema change DDLs.
 For the users who rely on ORM frameworks like flyway to construct SQLs automatically, rewriting SQL is not even possible.